Website Brooklyn College

 FACULTY VACANCY ANNOUNCEMENT

-To this end, the college seeks faculty who are eager to engage with the diversity of our student body and have a demonstrated commitment to inclusion and heterogeneity through teaching, research and/or service.
+Our search is one in a college-wide cluster hire of faculty with a focus on race, ethnicity, and racial justice.
+Brooklyn College seeks faculty who are eager to engage with the diversity of our student body and have a demonstrated commitment to inclusion and heterogeneity through teaching, mentoring and/or service.
 We seek to recruit and retain faculty from historically underrepresented groups who reflect the mosaic of our student population.
-Successful candidates will bring their unique creativity, sensitivity, insights and perspectives to a community that welcomes innovation in scholarship and teaching.
+Successful candidates will bring their unique creativity, sensitivity, insights, and perspectives to a community that welcomes innovation in scholarship and teaching.
 Together we will model the finest that a public urban liberal arts, sciences, and professional studies college can be for the present and future.

 CUNY offers faculty a competitive compensation and benefits package covering health insurance, pension and retirement benefits, paid parental leave, and savings programs.
 We also provide mentoring and support for research, scholarship, and publication as part of our commitment to ongoing faculty professional development.